 Many people assume the quality of a restaurant’s website is reflective of the quality of the restaurant itself.
 So you definitely want to be sure to keep your restaurant website design in tip-top shape!

-At LYFE Marketing, we create quality websites for all different industries, designed to drive business and promote conversions!
+At LYFE Marketing, we create quality WordPress website design for all different industries, designed to drive business and promote conversions!
 You can trust us to improve your restaurant’s business with a beautiful and effective website.
-Read on to learn about 13 features all successful websites for restaurants must have.
+Read on to learn about 13 features all successful websites for restaurants must-have.

 13 Must-have Features of Websites for Restaurants